AZANIR/testng-maven-example/README.md

 run_tests.bat
 ```

-## Testomatio Integration
+## Testomatio-like Integration

-This project uses the following Testomatio features:
+This project uses a simplified version of Testomatio-like features:

-1. **Test Reporting**: All test results are reported to Testomatio platform
+1. **Test Reporting**: All test results are reported to the console with Testomatio-like formatting
-2. **Test Case Mapping**: Tests are mapped to Testomatio test cases using `@TID` annotations
+2. **Test Case Mapping**: Tests are mapped to test cases using `@TID` annotations
 3. **Step Reporting**: Test steps are reported using `@Step` annotations

 ## Configuration